Courtesy of Guy Reece

 The existential risk of our century, and we are running out of time.

-Slowed down by politics and greed, our leaders and institutions make little progress in saving the planet.
+Climate change is the existential risk of our century, and we are running out of time.
+Our survival on this planet, and indeed the survival of any living thing on this planet is in question and somehow nothing seems to change.
+Slowed down by politics and greed, our leaders and institutions are making very little progress in saving the planet.
 Our own heedless lifestyles contribute to the degradation of our land, oceans, and atmosphere.

 Courtesy of Danial Khodaie

 Great photographers are still at work, capturing beauty under threat, and drawing attention to the ravages of global warming.